SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 Use R2 Super Slurper

-Free migration tool with 5x faster speeds and automatic retries
+Free migration tool with 5x faster speeds and automatic retries.
+Verify current supported sources and limitations before planning a large migration.

 # Super Slurper features: